DenisB22/ReactJS-SoftUni/Final Project/pupmatch-project-reactjs/client/project-documentation.md

 2. Footer Component
     - This component is responsible for rendering the footer of the application.
 3. Home Component
     - This component is responsible for rendering a list of all users in the application.
 It receives a list of users as props and passes each user to the DogItem component for rendering.
 Each user is displayed as a card with their name, profile picture, breed and a "View" button.
 The "View" button redirects the user to the Details component where they can view more information about the selected user.
+If the profile is the logged in user's profile, there is also an "Edit" button, which redirects the user to the edit page.
 4. DogItem Component
     - This component receives the users as props, loops through them  and renders their name, profile picture, and a "View" button.
-The "View" button redirects the user to the Details component.
+The "View" button redirects the user to the Details component.If the profile is the logged in user's profile, there is also an "Edit" button, which redirects the user to the edit page.
 5. Login Component
     - This component is responsible for rendering the login form.
 It includes input fields for the user's email and password and a "Login" button that submits the form to Firebase for authentication.
 6. Register Component